PCC-Prep-Assist/PCC-Prep-Assist/README.txt

 📱 Installation on iPhone
 ==================================================

-1. 🌐 Open Safari
+1. 🌐 Open Safari or Google Chrome
-   (Installation is only possible via Safari.)

 2. 🔗 Open the tool URL
    Example: